 - It is a moderate grade trek, there are no any 5000m plus high passes.

 - People with experience or no previous experience can undertake this trek.

-- Spring (March, April and May) and autumn (September to Novenber ) is best time to do this trek.
+- Spring (March, April, and May) and autumn (September to November ) is the best time to do this trek.